 Plus, it might add some strokes of resilience to your personality, which might be extremely valued.
 Especially if you can transmit a “yes, I’ve been through some medical issue, it’s already dealt with, and I’m ripe to get back to work” attitude.

-But in case you’re asking “how to show medical leave on resume?”.
+How to show medical leave on resume?
 Here it goes: